 The content and the sending to the shareholders of this Circular have been approved by the Board of Directors of the Corporation.

-Dated at Montréal, this 10th day of January, 2019.
+Dated at Montréal, this 9th day of January, 2020.

+(s) Christine Desaulniers

+Christine Desaulniers

-Christine Desaulniers Chief Legal Officer and Corporate Secretary
+Chief Legal Officer and Corporate Secretary